-Indicate the Following:
+Indicate e the Following:

-Recommend for further consideration
+F Recommend for further consideration

+[ Do Not Recommend

+Signed

+Date

 The following must be addressed in interviews.

 Scoring is based on the application, submitted documentation, and interviews with the school applicant and the applicant's current sponsor.
 If current sponsor is not able and/or willing to participate in interview, the rating will be based solely on submitted documentation and interview with school applicant.